executablebooks/cookiecutter-jupyter-book/README.md

    4. The GitHub Actions workflow provided with the cookiecutter (`my_book/.github/workflows/deploy.yml`) will automatically deploy your book to the `gh-pages` branch of your repository once pushed.
 You may need to go to the `Settings` tab of your repository and under the **GitHub Pages** heading, choose the `gh-pages branch` from the **Source** drop-down list.
 For alternative methods of deploying your book online, see the See the [Jupyter Book documentation](https://jupyterbook.org/intro.html).

-   > Note: by default, the GitHub Actions workflow builds the book with Ubuntu and Python 3.8.
-You can modify the OS/Python version for the build in the `.github/workflows/deploy.yml` file on line 15 and 16 respectively.
+   > Note: by default, the GitHub Actions workflow file included with this cookiecutter builds the book with Ubuntu and Python 3.8.
+You can modify the OS/Python version for the build in the `.github/workflows/deploy.yml` file on lines 15 and 16 respectively.

 ## Contributors